jaques-sam/prono/README.md

 ## Testing locally

+The first time you cloned the repo, ask the pub GPG key from @jaques-sam and import it using `gpg --import <KEY_FILENAME>`.
+Then decrypt the secure file(s) with `git-crypt unlock` executed in the repo.

 Make sure you are using the latest version of stable rust by running `rustup update`.

 `cargo run --release`